scylladb/scylladb/docs/cql/dml.rst

 * the cell ``TTL``,
 * and finally, what value the cell carries.

-The conflict-resolution algorithm is documented in `Scylla's internal documentation <https://github.com/scylladb/scylladb/blob/master/docs/dev/timestamp-conflict-resolution.md>`_ and it may be subject to change.
+The conflict-resolution algorithm is documented in `ScyllaDB's internal documentation <https://github.com/scylladb/scylladb/blob/master/docs/dev/timestamp-conflict-resolution.md>`_ and it may be subject to change.

 Reliable serialization can be achieved using unique write ``TIMESTAMP``